aflashyrhetoric/aflashyrhetoric-hugo/_posts/2015-07-04-the-ethics-of-choice-in-web-development.md

 ---
 title: The Ethics Of Choice In Web Development
 layout: post
-excerpt: Shiny new tools for developers don't always mean benefits for the client.
-We've got a choice to make...about choice.
+excerpt: It's up to us to make the big choices, not the client.
 ---

 # The Ethics Of Choice in Web Development